Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 3,300 m / 10,827 ft Campsite Elevation

-Your adventure begins bright and early, and we’ll drive you to Piscacucho, KM 82, to start your hike.
-After breakfast, you’ll pass through the checkpoint and begin the flat walk to Wilkaracay and see the Llactapata archaeological site.
+Your adventure starts bright and early with a pickup and drive to Piscacucho, KM 82, to start your hike.
+After breakfast, you’ll pass through the checkpoint, begin the flat walk to Wilkaracay, and see the Llactapata archaeological site.
 We’ll then keep going to our lunch spot in Tarayoc.

-This afternoon, we’ll continue our hike to our first campsite in Ayapata.
+In the afternoon, we’ll continue hiking to our first campsite in Ayapata.
 You’ll have another opportunity to buy last-minute snacks or other bits and bobs along the way.
-Once at camp, you’ll eat a delicious dinner and then head to bed for the night.
+Once at camp, you’ll eat a scrumptious dinner and head to bed for the night.

-Our tour guide and hiking team will pick you up early in the morning from your hotel to start your exciting adventure.
-If you’re in Cusco, we’ll stop by between 4:30 and 5:00 am; if you’re in Urubamba, between 5:30 and 6:00 am, and if you’re in Ollantaytambo, you can sleep a little more because we’ll pick you up between 6:30 and 7:00 am.
+Your exciting adventure begins with an early morning pickup from your hotel.
+If you’re in Cusco, we’ll stop by between 4:30 and 5:00 a.m.; if you’re in Urubamba, between 5:30 and 6:00 a.m., and if you’re in Ollantaytambo, you can sleep a little more because we’ll pick you up between 6:30 and 7:00 am.

-To help ease us into the trail, the first 2 hours of the path are relatively flat.
-In this beautiful valley, we'll walk among agricultural fields of potatoes, corn, and barley, with the company of the Sacred Urubamba River and the imposing glacier of La Veronica beside us all the way.
+To help ease us into the trail, the first 2 hours of our hike are relatively flat.
+We'll traverse a picturesque valley, walking among agricultural fields of potatoes, corn, and barley.
+The Sacred Urubamba River and the imposing La Veronica glacier will accompany us throughout the way, providing a stunning backdrop to our stroll.
 That’s some pretty spectacular scenery; we think you’ll agree.

-Then, we will head on to Wilkaracay and admire the fascinating archaeological site of Llactapata, which boasts its stone constructions amid three valleys.
-We’ll then continue for 20 minutes more until we get to Tarayoc, where we’ll have our lunch.
+Then, we’ll head to Wilkaracay and admire the fascinating archaeological site of Llactapata, which boasts its stone constructions amid three valleys.
+We’ll then continue for 20 minutes to Tarayoc, our lunch spot for the day.
 You’ll be surprised by the delicacies our chefs have prepared for you in the middle of the mountains!

-Once you’re full, we have other three-and-a-half hours of walking until we arrive at our first campsite in Ayapata (3,300 m / 10,827 ft).
-If you need to buy a snack to eat or drink or forget your camera batteries, don't worry.
-In this last section of the day, we’ll walk through two small communities where you can buy whatever you need.
-We’ll arrive at the camp around 5:00 pm.
-It’ll now be time to relax your tired legs while enjoying a snack or sipping a hot drink.
-A delicious dinner will be ready at 7:30 pm, and then a well-deserved night of rest awaits you.
+Once you’re full, we have another three-and-a-half hours until our first campsite in Ayapata (3,300 m / 10,827 ft).
+If you need to buy a snack or drink, don't worry.
+In this last section, we’ll pass by two small communities where you can buy any supplies.
+We’ll arrive at the camp around 5:00 p.m. to relax your tired legs while enjoying a snack or sipping a hot drink.
+A filling dinner will be ready at 7:30 p.m., and then a well-deserved rest in nature.

 Day 02